-Internationally-renowned Metropolitan Opera star Victoria Livengood is a GRAMMY-nominated mezzo-soprano that has been hailed by audiences and critics worldwide for her multi-faceted and powerhouse performances in a remarkably varied repertoire.
+Internationally-renowned Metropolitan Opera star Victoria Livengood is a GRAMMY Award-winning mezzo-soprano that has been hailed by audiences and critics worldwide for her multi-faceted and powerhouse performances in a remarkably varied repertoire.
 From the opera stage to the concert stage, critics have lauded her poignant interpretations of a gallery of characters, and describe her "rich, ruby-red voice" as "liquid silk."
 Victoria has been acclaimed by the New York Times as "naturally seductive and vocally alluring."
 Opera News raved that "her singing and acting radiate intensity," the German press declared her "the ideal Carmen of our time," the Italian press proclaimed that "the power of her voice could straighten the Tower of Pisa," the Boston Phoenix Magazine compared her acting to Joan Crawford and her singing to Maria Callas and the Buenos Aires Herald named her "one of the leading singer-actresses of her generation."

 The Thomasville, North Carolina native skyrocketed onto the opera scene in 1985 as a winner of the Metropolitan Opera National Council Auditions and went on to make her mark on the opera world with her critically-acclaimed Metropolitan Opera debut in 1991 as Laura in Luisa Miller under James Levine's baton.
 Since then she has become best known for her dynamic portrayals in well over 120 performances with this prestigious company and has established herself as a 'house favorite.'
 She reached yet another career milestone when she triumphed in the title role of Carmen at the Met, fulfilling a life-long dream to perform the role opposite Placido Domingo.
 One critic stated, "No previous Met Carmen has approached Livengood's passionate acting and powerful vocalism."
 The role of Carmen rapidly became her signature role and she performed the multi-faceted gypsy more than 250 times worldwide.
 Her other acclaimed Met roles have included Herodias in Salome, Giulietta in Les Contes d'Hoffmann, Myrtle Wilson in The Great Gatsby, Maddalena in Rigoletto, Prince Orlovsky in Die Fledermaus, Queen Isabella in The Voyage, Preziosilla in La Forza del Destino, Madame Larina in Eugene Onegin, Lola in Cavalleria Rusticana, Margret in Wozzeck, Hippolyta in A Midsummer Night's Dream, Waltraute in Die Walkure, Sonyetka in Lady Macbeth of Mtsensk as well as Helene in the company's premiere of War and Peace followed by Akrosimova in the same production, both of which were under the baton of Valery Gergiev.
 Her most recent performances at the Met were last season, as the Fortune Teller in Arabella.
 Furthermore, she has been heard on numerous "Live from the Met" international radio broadcasts.